TheShadyRainbow4/EliteSoftware-ScriptTools-Archive/PowerShell-Script_Archive/Multimedia & MP3 Tools/MP3 Toolkit/README.md

 ## 🪪 License
 Distributed under the MIT License.
 See LICENSE.txt for more information.

+This project utilizes the **TagLibSharp** library, which is licensed under the **LGPL 2.1**.
+Please refer to [THIRD-PARTY-NOTICES.txt](THIRD-PARTY-NOTICES.txt) and [TagLibSharp-LICENSE.txt](TagLibSharp-LICENSE.txt) in this directory for full legal details and attribution.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ☎️ Contact